wpegg-dev/Small-Projects/README.md

 #Weighted Preference Paired Comparison Analysis
 This is a HTML/AngularJS application that I worked on to start learning more about AngularJS.
 It allows the user to enter a series of options and the weight them against each other in order to help decide which option they should choose.

+#Icon Sets
+This is a place I store free image/icon sets I find online.
+For anyone looking for great free resources you should think about looking at http://speckyboy.com/